Trump says he has begun arrangements for face-to-face meeting between Putin and Ukraine's Zelenskyy

 “We’ll see in a certain period of time, not very far from now, a week or two weeks, we’re going to know whether or not we’re going to solve this or is this horrible fighting going to continue,” Trump said.

-The European leaders were left out of Trump's summit with Putin.
-They want to safeguard Ukraine and the continent from any widening aggression from Moscow.
-Many arrived at the White House with the explicit goal of protecting Ukraine’s interests — a rare show of diplomatic force.
+European leaders arrived in Washington looking to safeguard Ukraine and the continent from any widening aggression from Moscow.

 Ahead of Monday's meeting, Trump suggested that Ukraine could not regain Crimea, which Russia annexed in 2014, setting off an armed conflict that led to its broader 2022 invasion.

-"President Zelenskyy of Ukraine can end the war with Russia almost immediately, if he wants to, or he can continue to fight," Trump wrote Sunday night on social media.
-“Remember how it started.
-No getting back Obama given Crimea (12 years ago, without a shot being fired!), and NO GOING INTO NATO BY UKRAINE.
-Some things never change!!!”

-Zelenskyy responded with his own post late Sunday, saying, “We all share a strong desire to end this war quickly and reliably.”
+Zelenskyy in his own post late Sunday, responded, “We all share a strong desire to end this war quickly and reliably.”
 He said “peace must be lasting,” not as it was after Russia seized Crimea and part of the Donbas in eastern Ukraine eight years ago and “Putin simply used it as a springboard for a new attack.”

 European heavyweights in Washington